emorydunn/EtsyThingsBridge/README.md

 - osa
 - oauth

-Simply run `npm install` to download everything.
+Run `npm install` to download everything.

 You must also have [Things][things] installed.
 If you're on Mojave you'll also need to grant scripting privileges.